airbnb/lottie-android/.github/ISSUE_TEMPLATE/feature_request.md

 *Lottie is supported and developed on nights and weekends.
-Please consider [sponsoring Lottie]([https://github.com/users/gpeal/sponsorship](https://github.com/users/gpeal/sponsorship) to help support this issue as well as future investments.*
+Please consider [sponsoring Lottie](https://github.com/users/gpeal/sponsorship) to prioritize this issue and help support this issue as well as future investments.*